amanda-mitchell/suppress-eslint-errors/README.md

 In some cases, the code produced by this codemod will make some unfortunate indentation decisions.
 Be sure to re-run any code formatting tools you use before committing!

+## Options

+If you'd like a message other than, `TODO: Fix this the next time the file is edited.`, you can specify this with the `--message` commandline flag.

 ## Is it perfect?

 Definitely not.
 PRs are welcome for any edge cases that you encounter.